lucaferranti/ForwardModeAD/docs/source/api/dual.rst

-   .. attribute:: var value: real
+   .. attribute:: var primalPart: real

       primal part of the dual number

-   .. attribute:: var derivative: real
+   .. attribute:: var dualPart: real

       dual part of the dual number

-.. record:: MultiDual
+.. record:: multidual

    A multidual number is a number if the form :math:`a + \sum_{i=1}^nb_i\epsilon_i`, for which it holds :math:`\epsilon_i^2=0` and :math:`\epsilon_i\epsilon_j=0` for any indices :math:`i, j`.